- our blog

 Take note of outstanding payment

 Usually, the outstanding payment would be included in the receipt after you have made your monthly repayment.
-Some money lenders allow you to access it through their portal online.
-Alternatively, you can check with them directly.
+Some online money lenders in Singapore allow you to access it through their portal online.
+Alternatively, you may check with them directly.

 After you have repaid your loan in full, and if you have no more arrangements with the money lender, you will no longer receive any calls, emails, mails, SMS or any other form of communication from them regarding your fully paid loan.

-What can you do if you are unable to repay moneylenders in Singapore?
+What can you do if you are not capable of repaying money lenders in Singapore?

 Here’s some tips on how you can stay on budget while managing your loan.
 Remember to manage your finances wisely.